BUYING A PIVOT DOOR

 At this point, we take over, ordering the materials, building the door and jamb and getting the door ready for shipping.
 Feel free to contact us during the construction period to get an update on your door.

 Once you place the order, the specs you sign off on are the final agreement.
 Any changes you make after placing the order will increase lead time and potentially incur additional costs.

-Generally speaking, with our volume and with the time it takes us to receive the materials for the job, the door will be ready to ship to you six weeks after you place the order.
+Generally speaking, with our volume and with the time it takes us to receive the materials for the job, the door will be ready to ship to you seven weeks after you place the order.
 We can offer expedited lead times at an additional cost.